Dynotum/euro-tracker-nexpay/README.md

 This project was built with an external API called Twilio for sending Whatsapp messages.
 Programming language is Java Core, Spark framework for REST calls, and Selenium.

-Currently, it's running on a Virtual Machine with Centos 7.9 and Xfce as a GUI on Azure Cloud
+Currently, it's running on a Virtual Machine with Centos 7.9 and Xfce as a GUI on Azure Cloud.
+As a Webhook it is using `ngrok` running locally on the VM.

 This project opens up a Firefox browser and gets the current value of one euro per mexican peso for nexpay.com.au platform.